leosuky/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10 - Write a script that changes the working directory to the previous one.
-Task 11 - Write a script that lists all files in the current directory and the parent directory and the /boot directory Task 12 - Write a script that prints the type of the file named iamafile
+Task 11 - Write a script that lists all files in the current directory and the parent directory and the /boot directory Task 12 - Write a script that prints the type of the file named iamafile Task 13 - Create a symbolic link to /bin/ls